 The Materials Engineering specialization study program focuses on:

-Awarded Bachelor's thesis
+Awarded Bachelor's theses

 2024 – Bc.
 Ondřej Hamr, Industrial Enterprise Award – První brněnská strojírna Velká Bíteš, a.s.